deltachat/deltachat-desktop/docs/THEMES.md

 ### **Method A** - When you have a deltachat desktop checkout

-0. make sure deltachat desktop is up to date and checked out to the version you want to make your theme for, normaly checking out master is suffientent for making themes for the newest version.
+0. make sure deltachat desktop is up to date and checked out to the version you want to make your theme for, normally checking out master is suffientent for making themes for the newest version.

 1. copy the light or dark theme and save it to your user deltachat folder `DeltaChat/custom-themes/my_theme.scss`